alaugks/spring-messagesource-db-example/README.md

-# Example custom Database Spring MessageSource
+# Example custom Spring MessageSource from database

 This example shows how to use the [spring-messagesource-catalogue](https://github.com/alaugks/spring-messagesource-catalog) to implement a MessageSource from a database.